 - Help influence technology suppliers to deliver inclusive products and services.

 - Improve accessibility know how and reduce reputational risk.

 - Network and work with organisations and suppliers to improve their accessible technology strategy.

-- Influence regulators' standards to the mutual benefit of business and disabled people worldwide.
+- Help influence regulators’ standards to the mutual benefit of businesses and disabled people worldwide.